If using an image in a publication or reproduction, please credit the Salida Regional Library, Salida, Colorado.

 (click on each image for a larger view)

 The Poor Farm was originally built in 1892 on 100 acres of land along the Arkansas River on C.R.
 160. The cost of the building was $6,371 and was built using Salida brick.
-It is currently the River Run Inn.
+It is located at 8495 C.R.
+160 in Salida, Colorado.

 The Poor Farm was Chaffee County’s answer to 19th century poor houses.
 The Poor Farm provided the destitute the opportunities that were denied to those who lived in the poor houses of the larger cities.
 More often than not, the residents were older.
 But if they were able, they had the opportunity to work the fields, grow crops, milk the cows, and care for the livestock.
 In that way, they could give back something for their humble existence.
 The county provided a superintendent and small staff that helped with food preparation and daily cleaning.